httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 ### Skipping CT compliance checks {#skipping-ct-compliance-checks}

 It is acceptable for a UA to skip CT compliance checks for some hosts according to local policy.
-For example, a UA may disable CT compliance checks for hosts whose validated certificate chain terminates at a user-defined trust anchor, rather than a trust anchor built-in to the UA (or underlying platform).
+For example, a UA MAY disable CT compliance checks for hosts whose validated certificate chain terminates at a user-defined trust anchor, rather than a trust anchor built-in to the UA (or underlying platform).